xplshn/gbc/README.md

 ```

 #### Progress Report:
+- Capable of passing all tests
 - Capable of compiling donut.b
+- Capable of compiling snake.b
+- Capable of compiling raylib.b (just remember to link with Raylib via `-L -lraylib`)
-- Capable of compiling snake.b, but collisions for some reason do not work against the apple
+- Capable of compiling langtons_ants.b
-- Capable of passing all tests
+- Capable of compiling brainfck.b
-- Most examples work, but some fail to work as expected, with slight differences in behavior - I'm working on fixing this issue
+- Etc, these are just the most impressive examples

 The project is currently in its infancy, and the long-term goals are very ambitious.
 This is the current roadmap: